marioczpn/springboot-kafka-integration/README.md

 # springboot-kafka-integration
-This is a home lab implementation, based on the concepts that I learned during these days.
+This is a home lab implementation.
 The primary goal was integrate java using springboot with Kafka and add unit/integration tests using JUnit5.

 For this specific project, I'm just implementing the __kafka-event-producer__ so far.
 Basically this producer is a client application that publish (write) events to Kafka topic.